 Each donor, no matter how large or small the contribution, will receive a poetry print from me at the end of the month, plus a coupon code for purchasing books on my Etsy shop!

 About Amanda Karch

 Karch is a published poet and avid writer, continuing to hone her entrepreneurial skills from college through her path as an author.
 As a Babson College alum, she focuses on other forms of storytelling through data analytics.
-Karch has self-published a poetry collection, Her Favorite Color Was Sunshine Yellow, selling almost 200 copies in its first print year.
-Her debut nonfiction book, Poetic Potential: Sparking Change & Empowerment Through Poetry, released in December 2021 through New Degree Press, and it is her hope to spread the power of poetry and of female voices to the world.
+Her debut poetry collection, Her Favorite Color Was Sunshine Yellow, was self-published in 2020, selling almost 200 copies in its first print year.
+Individual poems have been published in literary journals and anthologies such as Paddler Press, Topical Poetry, and Querencia Press.
 Outside of writing, you can find her running, reading multiple books at the same time, or spending time with her two crazy corgis.

 “An OK State Motto” in issue 29 of Topical Poetry